luozhipi/luozhipi.github.io/_posts/2017-08-28-uniform-adaptive-subdivision.markdown

 categories: graphics
 ---

-Share a simple program that could be used to recover surface details from a color image, very useful for 3d reconstrcution on structure light
+Share a simple program that could be used to recover surface details from a color image, very useful conque intrisinc limitations of 3d reconstrcution on structure light sensors

 ```C++